-Our six metropolitan regions provide a unique landscape for our research.
-These cities are consequential “lifestyle” cities, noted for their quality of life, attention to public health issues, citizen involvement, and innovation.
+Our seven metropolitan regions provide a unique landscape for our research.
+The cities are consequential “lifestyle” cities, noted for their quality of life, attention to public health issues, citizen involvement, and innovation.
 Although none are world financial capitals, they are all in the forefront of global rankings.
 They are places where people migrate to and then have to deal with a constant influx of people.
-San Francisco, Taipei and Shenzhen are tech centers; Seattle and San Francisco are liberal west coast cities, Vienna and Sydney are in nations with strong social safety nets.
-Seattle, Sydney and Vienna are leaders in environmental sustainability.
+San Francisco, Taipei and Shenzhen are tech centers; Seattle and San Francisco are liberal west coast cities, Vienna, Singapore, and Sydney are in nations with strong social safety nets.
+Seattle, Singapore, Sydney and Vienna are leaders in environmental sustainability.
 From its humble beginning as a fishing village, Shenzhen is now a mega-city, founded under China’s open door policy in 1978 as the first special economic zone.
-The stories of these regions are each unique, but the framework provided by our study will weave together s a rich perspective into the complex relationships between nonprofit organizations and their urban environments.
+The stories of each are unique, but the framework provided by our study weaves together a rich tapestry of the complex relationships between nonprofit organizations and their urban environments.

-The local nonprofit sector confronts the dual challenge of meeting ongoing demand for services while trying to operate in an increasingly challenging financial environment.
+The Bay Area has long been a fertile ground for civil society, from the environmental movement in the 19th century to the free speech movement to immigrant rights and marriage equality.
 Our study provides an inside look at the sector: organizations trying to maintain the Bay’s progressive heritage, others aiming to buoy individuals struggling with the fallout from technological growth, and diverse organizations serving the varied civic values of this multicultural region.

 Our study seeks to better understand the diverse roles that public charities play in the region and the challenges they face in achieving their missions.
 The research team is particularly interested in developing novel insights into the connections that nonprofits make – to one another, to organizations in other sectors, and to citizens – and how those relationships matter for pursuing social change, providing effective services, and fostering a sense of community in the region.

-Our team is curious to explore how this developing nonprofit community compares to its more established counter parts in the San Francisco Bay Area and Seattle.
+Shenzhen is a city marked by experimentation, growth, and migration.
+It is a young city.
+Our team explores how this developing nonprofit community compares to its more established counterparts in the San Francisco Bay Area and Seattle.
 Through comparing these various cities, the research team will learn how different nonprofit sectors respond to problems.
 We think the transfer of these ideas will prove beneficial to all nonprofits and cities in our study.